The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 | Definition | Diffuse redness due to vasodilation of small capillaries | Well-defined and visible vessels |

-| Treatment | Purpuric mode: we must destroy these small vessels as coagulating the blood contained within is impossible | Sclerotherapy mode: vessels are occluded by coagulating the blood inside |
+| Treatment | Purpuric mode: we must destroy these small vessels as it is impossible to coagulate the blood inside | Sclerosing mode: we occlude the vessels by coagulating the blood inside |

-| Aftermath | Significant bruising (but concealable) for 10 days.
-We offer LED sessions to expedite recovery | Slight redness +/- swelling |
+| After-effects | Significant bruising (but manageable) for 10 days.
+We offer LED sessions to accelerate their disappearance | Slight redness +/- swelling |

 | Number of sessions | 1 to 2 in the first year and maintenance if necessary (impossible to know in advance) | 1 to 2 in the first year and maintenance if necessary (impossible to know in advance) |